SansGuidon/bookmarks/README.md

 * [govdesign](https://github.com/alphagov/govdesign) - Lot of useful posters to print
 * [Edouard-Malo HENRY](https://www.linkedin.com/pulse/moving-from-how-why-company-edouard-malo-henry) - Moving from a "how" to a "why" company
 * [Dr. Travis Bradberry](https://www.linkedin.com/pulse/20140805002649-50578967-how-successful-people-stay-calm) - How Successful People Stay Calm
+* [Wall-Skills](http://wall-skills.com/) - Great 1-pagers to share in your company
+* [Corinna Baldauf](http://wall-skills.com/2016/how-to-master-any-skill-badass/) - How to master any skill – Badass

 ## Troubleshooting
 * [pluralsight](https://www.pluralsight.com/blog/it-ops/troubleshooting-tips) - 3 troubleshooting tips that can save you a world of time